 - What problems are your target audience primarily attempting to solve?

-- What niche social media accounts are going to provide your nonprofit with the most return on your investment, and time?
+- Which social media accounts are going to provide your nonprofit with the most return on your investment, and time?

 Did you know: There are over 100 social media sites in the US alone?